divinecuration/divinecuration.github.io/_posts/2020-10-08-thoughts-nRx.md

 <br />
 <p style="text-align: center;">3.</p>

 <p markdown="1" style="text-align: center;">For Yarvin the Cathedral is a product of the success of progressivism (understood as an impersonal memetic force).
-For the Fisher the Vampire Castle is not a reflection of progressive politics, but rather an appropriation of them by bourgeois interests---a product of the gentrification of the left.</p>
+For Fisher the Vampire Castle is not a reflection of progressive politics, but rather an appropriation of them by bourgeois interests---a product of the gentrification of the left.</p>

 <br />
 <p style="text-align: center;">4.</p>